AU-ExoMars/PCOT/mkdocs/docs/roadmap.md

     * Node (or func??) to convert aberration to image
     * Calculate and process in canvas spectrum
     * Calculate and process in *spectrum* node

-Saturated pixels in any channel flash?

-DQ array byte size